 The God Who Sees Me- El Roi Genesis 16:13-14 I love this story of Hagar.
 Hagar was Egyptian, and I have often wondered if she named Yahweh El Roi because she had prayed to all the gods she grew up with without response.
 In my wilderness season, I clung to this story and claimed El Roi as my God as well.

 Provider- Jehovah-Jireh God supplies all our needs, He is our provider.
 Dealing with a renter who not only didn’t pay her rent but also ran up the utilities was terrifying.
 Living 9 hours away I had put my trust in a realtor who didn’t seem to think there was a problem with my “friend” being a few months late on rent.
 As I watched our savings dwindle down to nothing, I became angry.
 How could God say he is a provider and not provide for a way out of this nightmare?
 As I dug into scripture, it was clear I was missing the bigger picture.
 My desire may be to sell a house and be rid of a terrible renter, but my NEED is to have money to pay bills.
-Genesis 22 tells the story of Abraham and Isaac.
-Angie Smith said it beautifully at IF Gathering a few weeks ago as well.
-God provided a ram for Abraham.
+In Genesis 22 we read the story of Abraham and Isaac.
+Author and speaker Angie Smith taught at IF: Gathering in 2016 that we need to remember that God provided a ram for Abraham.
 It was what he needed at the moment.
-Although we still own our house we’ve never once had to skip payments on any of our bills.
-God continues to be our provider every month.

 I AM- Yahweh I’ll be honest, I’ve wrestled with this one a lot.
-I AM WHO I AM in Exodus 13:4 has felt so cruel to me at times.
-Now I realize this truth a little deeper.
+I AM WHO I AM in Exodus 13:4 has felt like a cruel statement at times.
+Now I realize this is God stating the truth.
 God is present.
 He exists always, and His ways are greater than ours.
-There is a comfort for me now in this name for God.
+There is comfort for me now in this name for God.
 He wins in the end, and He has been around since the beginning.